EdmundGoodman/Warwick_modelling/writeup/writeup.md

 #### Model design process

-We used an iterative design process during the development of the model, as discussed on page 21 in the book "Testing and Validation of Computer Simulation Models: Principles, Methods and Applications" [5].
+We used an iterative design process during the development of the model, as discussed on page 21 in the book "Testing and Validation of Computer Simulation Models: Principles, Methods and Applications" [6].

 ![Block diagram of model design](./diagrams/designBlockDiagram.png)

-Block diagram of steps in model design - taken from "Testing and Validation of Computer Simulation Models: Principles, Methods and Applications" [5]
+Above shows a block diagram of steps in model design - taken from "Testing and Validation of Computer Simulation Models: Principles, Methods and Applications" [6]

 We went through three iterative design stages of increasing complexity and proximity to real life before settling on our production code: